ShuzhiLiu/MaskRCNN/README.md

 Similar to the RPN, RoI Pooling Layer also only trains the positive RoI.
 ## How to train and test data
+1. Run setup.py
-1. Update the path information inside the config file under Configs folder
+2. Update the path information inside the config file under Configs folder
+    * update `DATA_JSON_FILE` to your json file
+    * update `PATH_IMAGES` to your image folder
-2. Run TrainAndTest.py
+3. Run TrainAndTest.py
 ## Update 2020/02/15
 ### made RPN(Region Proposal Network) head
 ![image](Model_Images/RPN_header_model.png)